stat545ubc-2023/mda-tstang99/Milestone-2_files/README.md

 ## Contents

-In this folder, you can find the following files: \* `Milestone-2.Rmd`: the R Markdown file where for this assignment. \* `Milestone-2.md`: the output file of the R Markdown file mentioned above.
+In this folder, you can find the following files: \* `model.rds`: the rds file containing our model from milestone 2 task 3. \* `summary_table.csv`: the csv file of the summary table from milestone 2 task 2.

 ------------------------------------------------------------------------

-## How to use this repository

-To engage with this repository, simply run the R Markdown file to produce the analysis.
-This project uses [datateachr](https://github.com/UBC-MDS/datateachr), [broom](https://github.com/tidymodels/broom), [dplyr](https://dplyr.tidyverse.org/) and [ggplot2](https://ggplot2.tidyverse.org/) packages in R.